Software for Club Treasurers

 Excellence in documentation

 It is very important that the author(s) of the budget strive to produce documents that can be read and understood by anyone.
-If figures are not clearly labelled even the author will, as time passes, have trouble understanding where the figures come from and how the calculations were made.
+If budget workings are unclear and figures are not clearly labeled even the author will, as time passes, have trouble understanding where the figures come from and how the calculations were made.
 It should be assumed that budgeting workings will be:

 • Circulated to many different people who may have lower levels of financial literacy

 • Useful again in a year's time when the budgeting process begins again.
-Unless workings are well labelled it may be difficult to remember.
+Unless workings are well labeled it may be difficult to remember.

 illustration of good labelling on budget workpapers